 However, there are some concerns about bamboo manufacturing practices.
 In some cases, bamboo fields are planted to the exclusion of more important crops and natural vegetation.
 You also have to consider the impact of carbon-dioxide gasses released through the vehicles that transport bamboo from where it grows in Southeast Asia to the rest of the world.

 There are also potential health concerns with bamboo.
-Solid and strand-woven bamboo floor materials are made by using adhesive resins to bond together stalk fibers into dense planks.
-Depending on the adhesive used, there may be a potential for the off-gassing of Volatile Organic Chemicals (VOCs) from this adhesive.
+Solid and strand-woven bamboo flooring materials are made by using adhesive resins to bond stalk fibers together into dense planks.
+Depending on the adhesive used, there may be a potential for the off-gassing of volatile organic chemicals (VOCs) from this adhesive.
 Some people may be susceptible to pronounced allergic reactions to this off-gassing.